ADD CONDITION

 Pediatric Use

-It's important to know that this medication is not recommended for children under 12 years of age.
-If you have a child who is 12 years or older, you can apply it to the affected area, but be sure to do so no more than 3 to 4 times a day.
-Always follow these guidelines to ensure your child's safety and well-being.
+It's important to know that this product is not recommended for children under 12 years of age.
+For those who are 12 years and older, you can apply it to the affected area up to 3 to 4 times a day.

 Geriatric Use